purpose168/xyops/docs/data-structures.md

 ## Channel.sound

 An optional sound effect to play to all subscribed users when the channel is triggered.
 This should be a filename with a `.mp3` file extension.
 See [Sound Effects](https://github.com/pixlcore/xyops/htdocs/sounds/) for the list of available sound effects to choose from.

-## Channel.shell_exec

-An optional shell command to execute when the channel is triggered.

 ## Channel.max_per_day